 Rule 1.
 Organization -- Duties – Quorum

-1.1 The Commission shall elect from its members a Chair who shall preside over meetings and exercise all powers consistent with these Rules and necessary to the
+1.1 The Judicial Nomination Commission (Commission) shall elect from its members a Chair to preside over meetings and exercise all powers consistent with these Rules and necessary to the

 efficient operation of the Commission.

-1.2 The Commission shall elect from its members a Secretary who shall:
+1.2 The Commission shall elect from its members a Secretary to:

 a.
-Keep a record of all proceedings of the Commission;
+Keep a record of all proceedings of the Commission and, with assistance as needed from the Office of Court Administrator, perform the following tasks:

+i. issue all notices of vacancies to the media as required by Rule 2

+ii. set the time and place for meetings in consultation with the Chair;

+iii. issue all notices to applicants; and

+iv. serve as the Commission’s authorized correspondent with applicants, and as directed by the Chair, correspond with the public and the media

 b.
 Assist the Commission Chair;